-Corrections to Deficient Applications: If your application is found to have curable technical deficiencies, you will be notified on the procedures to follow to cure the identified deficiencies.
-Rating and Ranking: Awards will be made in rank order for the Asthma Intervention in Multifamily Housing grant program applications, within the limits of funding availability.
+1. Corrections to Deficient Applications.
+If your application is found to have curable technical deficiencies, you will be notified on the procedures to follow to cure the identified deficiencies.

+2. Rating and Ranking.
+Awards will be made in rank order for the Asthma Intervention in Multifamily Housing grant program applications, within the limits of funding availability.

-a.
-Partial Funding: In the selection process, HUD reserves the right to offer partial funding to any or all applicants.
+3. Partial Funding.
+In the selection process, HUD reserves the right to offer partial funding to any or all applicants.
 If you are offered a reduced grant amount, you will have a maximum of 14 calendar days to accept such a reduced award.
 If you fail to respond within the 14-day limit, you shall be considered to have declined the award.

-b.
-Remaining Funds: See the FY2010 General Section for HUD's procedures if funds remain after all selections have been made.
+4. Remaining Funds.
+See the FY2011 General Section for HUD's procedures if funds remain after all selections have been made.